qermon/lite/doc/usage.md

 ## Plugins
-Plugins in lite are normal lua modules and are treated as such — no complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.
+Plugins in qite are normal lua modules and are treated as such — no complicated plugin manager is provided, and, once a plugin is loaded, it is never expected be to have to unload itself.

-To install a plugin simply drop it in the `data/plugins` directory — installed plugins will be automatically loaded when lite starts.
-To uninstall a plugin the plugin file can be deleted — any plugin (including those included with lite's default installation) can be deleted to remove its functionality.
+To install a plugin simply drop it in the `data/plugins` directory — installed plugins will be automatically loaded when qite starts.
+To uninstall a plugin the plugin file can be deleted — any plugin (including those included with qite's default installation) can be deleted to remove its functionality.

 If you want to load a plugin only under a certain circumstance (for example,